-Delhi is daunting but delightful – built on seven ancient cities, the present day metropolis takes in all of them and a lot more.
+Delhi may be daunting to some, but it's unquestionably delightful.
+Built on no fewer than seven ancient cities, the present-day metropolis takes in all of them and a lot more.
 The city is vast and the mantra for expats looking for ways to spend a weekend in Delhi is to try to plan one major outing every day.

-Take advantage of outdoor pursuits from October to April; May and June tend to be very hot and July and August make up the monsoon season.
+Expats should take advantage of outdoor pursuits from October to April, as May and June tend to be very hot while July and August make up the monsoon season.

 A fine example of Mughal architecture, Humayun’s Tomb is reminiscent of the Taj Mahal and houses the remains of Humayun, the second Mughal emperor.
 The grounds are also worth a visit as they include additional monuments such as the Tomb of Isa Khan Niyazi.